Andriano-Analytics/espocrm-extension-template/README.md

 ### File watcher

-You can set up a file watcher in the IDE to automatically copy and transpile files upon saving.
+To avoid running this command manually, use a file watcher in your IDE.
+The configuration for PhpStorm is included in this repository.
+See below about the file watcher.

 File watcher parameters for PhpStorm:

 * Program: `node`
 * Arguments: `build --copy-file --file=$FilePathRelativeToProjectRoot$`
 * Working Directory: `$ProjectFileDir$`

+Note: The File Watcher configuration for PhpStorm is included in this reposistory.

 ## Using ES modules